Editor’s note: This article was originally published in 2018. It has been updated for accuracy and to reflect modern practices.

 1. Use Syndicated Reviews to Jump Start Product Review Sections

-When our clients are new to collecting and displaying reviews, we advise them to only show syndicated reviews while they’re sourcing feedback from their customers.
+When our clients are new to collecting and displaying reviews, we recommend only showing syndicated reviews while they’re sourcing feedback from their customers.
 During this time, using only syndicated reviews will show consistency across the site and improve customer experience by giving them something to consider during the purchase process.

 2. Ensure Syndicated Reviews Link Back to Their Original Post

 In accordance with Google’s guidelines, your syndicated reviews should always reveal where they originally came from.
 This way, Google can understand where the original content lives — and can associate both the brand and outside retailers as places for relevant content.